-Jaffe has appeared frequently as a guest lecturer, artist, and conductor, including at Harvard University, The Rivers School (Weston, MA), Columbia County Jazz Festival (NY), Winooski Valley Music Festival (VT), Bratislava Conservatory (Slovak Republic), University of Auckland (New Zealand), Brown University, the University of Kentucky, Wesleyan University, the University of Maine, the National Conservatory in Valletta, (Malta), Soochow University (Taiwan), Taiwan Normal University, Sun Yat Sen University (Taiwan), Taipei National University of the Arts, The Beijing Midi School, the DoDD School System (Germany), and as a perennial presenter at the International Association of Jazz Educators’ annual convention.
-He has published articles in theIAJE “Research Papers” Journal on such topics as the music of Duke Ellington, Hermeto Pascoal, and Jazz Composition.
+Andy has appeared frequently as a guest lecturer, artist, and conductor, including at Harvard University, New England Conservatory, Brown University, Rutgers University, The University of Kentucky, Wesleyan University, Vermont All-State Festival, Bratislava Conservatory (Slovak Republic), University of Auckland (New Zealand), The National Conservatory in Valletta (Malta), Soochow University (Taiwan), Taiwan Normal University, Sun Yat Sen University (Taiwan), Taipei National University of the Arts, The Beijing Midi School, the DoDD School System (Germany), and as a perennial presenter at the International Association of Jazz Educators’ annual convention, having published articles in the IAJE Research Papers Journal on such topics as the music of Duke Ellington, Hermeto Pascoal, and jazz composition.

-In 2009, Jaffe led his ensemble at the Toulon Jazz Festival in France.
-In 2001, he led an ensemble including Winard Harper (drums), Freddie Bryant (guitar), and John Blake (violin), in a concert of his original music at the IAJE convention in New York, for which he was given an award for “Outstanding Service to Jazz Education.”
-In 2003 he premiered a three-movement double quartet entitled Bridge (for Jazz Quartet and String Quartet) for saxophonist Branford Marsalis and his quartet, joined by The Ciompi Quartet and Tabla player Samir Chatterjee.
+In 2015 his sextet headlined the Taipei Jazz Festival, in 2017 his nonet headlined the Easthampton Jazz Festival, and in 2009 he led his ensemble at the Toulon Jazz Festival in France.
+In 2001 he led an ensemble including Winard Harper (drums), Freddie Bryant (guitar), and John Blake (violin) in a concert of his original music at the IAJE convention in New York, for which he was given an award for Outstanding Service to Jazz Education.
+In 2003 he premiered a three-movement double quartet entitled Bridge (for jazz wuartet and string quartet) for saxophonist Branford Marsalis and his quartet, joined by The Ciompi Quartet and tabla player Samir Chatterjee.